 - Increasing Trans Mountain’s shipping capacity from 300,000 bbl/d to 890,000 bbl/d

-The Project represents an expansion of the existing Trans Mountain pipeline system (i.e., most of the new pipeline will be adjacent to the existing pipeline or along existing corridors).
-The typical width of the construction Right of Way would be 45 m, including 12 m of permanent easement.
+Most of the new pipeline was to be adjacent to the existing pipeline or along existing corridors.
+The typical width of the construction Right of Way would be 45 metres, including 12 metres of permanent easement.

-During the NEB's review of this Project, all evidence, letters of comment, Board decisions and other relevant documents must be filed with the NEB and placed on the online document repository.
+During the NEB's review of the Project, all evidence, letters of comment, Board decisions and other relevant documents were filed with the NEB and placed on the online document repository.
 These documents are all accessible to the public and can be found here: [Folder 2392873].

 - Transcripts for oral summary argument hearings [Folder 2498240]

-On September 20, 2018, the Government of Canada referred aspects of the National Energy Board’s (NEB) May 2016 recommendation report – related to the application of the Canadian Environmental Assessment Act, 2012 (CEAA 2012) and the Species at Risk Act to Project-related marine shipping – back to the NEB for reconsideration.
+On September 20, 2018, the Government of Canada referred aspects of the NEB May 2016 recommendation report – related to the application of the Canadian Environmental Assessment Act, 2012 (CEAA 2012) and the Species at Risk Act to Project-related marine shipping – back to the NEB for reconsideration.

-On February 22, 2019, The National Energy Board (NEB) delivered its Reconsideration Report to the Government of Canada, with an overall recommendation that the Trans Mountain Expansion Project (Project) is in the Canadian public interest and should be approved.
+On February 22, 2019, The NEB delivered its Reconsideration Report to the Government of Canada, with an overall recommendation that the Project is in the Canadian public interest and should be approved.